Sayan Deb Sarkar

 I'm a 2nd-year PhD student at Stanford University in the Gradient Spaces Group, advised by Prof. Iro Armeni, part of the Stanford Vision Lab (SVL).
 In summer '25, I interned with the Microsoft Spatial AI Lab, working on efficient video understanding in spatial context.

-My research interests are on multimodal 3D scene understanding and interactive editing.
+My research interests are on multimodal video understanding and spatial intelligence.
 I am always looking for research collaborations, get in touch if you have something relevant.
 If you're around the Bay Area, feel free to reach out for a cup of coffee!

 My research interests lie at the intersection of Computer Vision and Machine Learning, specifically in the areas of multimodal data representations for spatial understanding.